Carol Ferris: Dawn of DC

 Carol Ferris has broken up with Hal Jordan for unknown reasons, has given up her power ring, and is dating Nathan Broome.
 Hal Jordan asks to work for her, is briefly fired due to his recklessness, but is hired as her pilot.
 During the Knight Terrors event, Carol and Hal are among the heroes attacked by Insomnia.
 Hal Jordan's recent actions with Sinestro has caused Ferris Air to lose all of their military contacts which makes her company nearly bankrupt.
-While slightly intoxicated at a bar, she asks Nathan to marry her, and they travel to Las Vegas to hold a make-shift ceremony at a superhero theme chapel.
-Before they can exchange their vows, her Star Sapphire Ring appears in front of her.
+While slightly intoxicated at a bar, she asks Nathan to marry her, and they travel to Las Vegas to hold a makeshift ceremony at a superhero theme chapel.
+Before they can exchange their vows, her Star Sapphire ring appears in front of her.
 She realized Hal is in need of help and that she still has feelings for him.
-She abandons Nathan, leading him to awaken the emotional spectrum of sorrow and the Sorrow Lantern.
+She abandons Nathan, leading him to awaken the emotional spectrum of sorrow as the Sorrow Lantern.

-In the DC All In initiative, Carol Ferris joins the Justice League.
+In the DC All In initiative, Carol Ferris formally joins the Justice League as Star Sapphire.